adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures-in-democratic-decision-making.md

 Adrian's slides are
 [here](/content/teaching/2024-2025-adventures-in-democratic-decision-making/03-02-plurality-and-its-discontents.pdf).

+For an illustration of Duverger's law, see [this](https://www.youtube.com/watch?v=s7tWHJfhiyo) nice video by CGP Grey.

 ## Week 4 (November 4, 2024)
 We read Chapter 3 of Szpiro (2010), which introduces us to the Catalan thinker Ramon Llull.
 Trying to find the most perfect way of electing an abbess, Llull put forward, around 800 years ago,